skyscrapers/charts/aws-rabbitmq-monitoring/README.md

 # Deprecation notice

-This chart is deprecated for Skyscrapers as we are migrating resources to native terraform objects.
+This chart is deprecated for Skyscrapers.